Display military messages

 Military software used for Situation Awareness and Command & Control pass secure communications between mobile devices in the field and command centers.
 These special communications consist of either voice or data transmissions.
 Data communications can contain military messages that define where specific military symbols are located on a map.

 You can build an application using the ArcGIS Runtime SDKs for Java or Android to take these military messages and convert them into military symbols to be displayed in a map control on a desktop or laptop device.
-Currently the messages can be displayed using symbology from the Department of Defense (DoD) MIL-STD-2525C symbol dictionary, or from the North Atlantic Treaty Organization (NATO) APP-6B symbol dictionary.
+At this release, the messages can be displayed using symbology from specifications, such as the Department of Defense (DoD) MIL-STD-2525C specification.

 Set up your device

-The ArcGIS Runtime SDK for Android supports MIL-STD-2525C and APP-6B symbol dictionaries.
-The symbol dictionaries are provided in the local SDK download
+Supported symbol dictionaries are provided in the local SDK download resources folder.

 You will need to copy the resource contents to your target device.
-The default location on your device is:
+The default location on your device is:/<[EXTERNAL-RESOURCE-DIR]/ArcGIS/SymbolDictionary

 Example Default directory structure

 The directory structure above is dependent on your device structure's external sdcard location and which symbol dictionary you have installed in the default location.
-Both the MIL-STD-2525C and APP-6B symbol dictionaries are dependent on their specific message types.
+The MIL-STD-2525C symbol dictionary is dependent on its specific message types.

-String representing the directory location for the symbols.
-Use this constructor for one of the symbol dictionaries to have both resources provisioned to a single device.
+At this release, you can't have more than one symbol dictionary installed in the default directory location.
+The MessageProcessor class provides an overloaded constructor, which takes a String representing the directory location for the symbols.
+Use this constructor for one of the symbol dictionaries to have two resources provisioned to a single device.

 You can use the Android Debug Bridge (adb) tool provided by your Android SDK to push the resource to your device.
 An advanced symbology sample is available and explains how to set up the device in more detail.
 Refer to these resources to set up your device for application development to support military messages.